 It is not recommended to ingest entheogenic substances, including magical mushrooms, spontaneously.
 There are important steps to be taken in preparation for the “trip.”

 If you’re hunting the mushrooms yourself, never do so without an expert.
 It is very easy to confuse magic mushrooms with poisonous ones, such as Inocybe.
-One way to identify psilocybin containing mushrooms is by bruising them.
-If the bruise turns blue, then they may contain psilocybin.
+One way to identify psilocybin-containing mushrooms is by bruising them.
+If the bruise turns blue, then it may contain psilocybin.

 According to a different source, the “mushrooms are collected in the forests at the time of the new moon by a virgin girl.”

 Although fruiting from May to October, it is said that Mexican magic mushrooms should be harvested in summer.

 Once you find (or grow) Mexican magic mushrooms, traditionally, a prayer is said before harvesting them.
 Offer three candles, kneel before the magical mushrooms, and say:

 Tum’Uh.
 Thou who art the queen of all there is and who was placed here as the healer of all sicknesses.
 I say to you that I will carry you from this place to heal the sickness I have in my house, for you were named as a great being of the earth.
 Forgive this molestation, for I am carrying you to the place where the sick person is, so that you make clear what the suffering is that has come to pass.
 I respect you.
 You are the master of all and you reveal all to the sick.